1. Snorkel with sea turtles

 Several resort and villas offer massages on the grounds, but you can also find salons dedicated to all kind of traditional massages, pedicures, and treatments.

 Get a good look of the Gili islands, Bali and Lombok from the highest point on Gili Trawangan.
 The hill is located on the southern end of the island and can be reached within half an hour from most places on the southern half of Gili Trawangan.
-The view point is perfect for watching the sunset.
+The view point used to be great for watching sunsets, but as the trees have grown it is better to watch the sunset from the beach.

 One of the major attractions on the Gili islands is Scuba diving and with more than 20 different dive sites around the islands there is something for everyone.
 Swim with sharks and turtles, go for a drift dive or explore the Gilis macro life – it is up to you.
 Just talk to one of the operators on the islands and they’ll find a dive site that will suite your mood.